Should you have a survey before you buy property in Italy?

-The importance of a survey
+The importance of an Italian property survey

 The support of a surveyor during the home buying process is invaluable, but it can also be extremely useful after completion.
-Depending on the type of survey you commission, the report will give detailed information about parts of the property which may require attention in the future thus allowing you to budget those costs going forward.
+Depending on the type of survey you commission, the report will give detailed information about parts of the property that may require attention in the future thus allowing you to budget those costs going forward.
 In addition, a surveyor can give you preliminary advice on any plans you may have to extend or alter the property in the future.